janhelfenstein/0-Code/README.md

 # 0.-Code
-Hi I am just getting started with coding and with git.
+Hi.
+I am just getting started with coding and with git.